dokwork/lualine-ex/README.md

 ### ex.git.branch

-This component extends [ex.component](#excomponent-options) and provides a name of the git branch for the current working directory.
+This component shows a name of the git branch for the current working directory.
 The color of this component depends on the state of the git worktree.
 The component can show different states of the git worktree:

   - `changed` means that at least one uncommitted change exists;
   - `commited` means that everything is committed, and no one tracked file is changed;